rails-lambda/crypteia/README.md

 ENV['SECRET'] # 1A2B3C4D5E6F
 ```

-We do this using our lib via `LD_PRELOAD` with [redhook](https://github.com/geofft/redhook) in coordination with our [Lambda Extension](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html) binary.
+We do this using our lib via `LD_LIBRARY_PATH` or `LD_PRELOAD` with [redhook](https://github.com/geofft/redhook) in coordination with our [Lambda Extension](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html) binary.
 See installation & usage sections for more details.

 💕 Many thanks to the following projects & people for their work, code, and personal help that made Crypteia possible: